DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 * Ordinarily, the Amber Temple is isolated and quiet.
 However, last night, a creature arrived from another world by means of “some strange portal": a slaad, of the plane of Limbo. ("A death slaad, to be precise," “Heinrich" remarks grimly, pushing his spectacles up his nose—“one of the most dangerous members of slaadkind.")
 * Heinrich was, with some luck (and the use of an ancient *arcane lock* mechanism built by the temple’s original inhabitants), able to imprison the creature in the temple catacombs.
 However, he fears that the slaad may soon escape and wreak havoc across the temple—or the valley below.
 (A DC 21 Wisdom (Insight) check reveals that “Heinrich" is indeed concerned about the slaad—but doesn’t appear authentically concerned about the safety of the Barovian people.)
 * “Heinrich" is glad to allow the players to explore the temple if they descend into the catacombs and “remove" (i.e., kill) the death slaad for him.
-(The catacombs, he shares, lie beneath the overlook, at the southern end of <span class="citation">X5.
-Temple of Lost Secrets (p.
+(The catacombs, he shares, lie beneath the overlook, at the southern end of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X5TempleofLostSecrets">X5.
+Temple of Lost Secrets</a> (p.
 183)</span>).

 If the players refuse to carry out “Heinrich’s" task, he responds as described in **Heinrich’s Discipline** above.